thindil/steamsky/bin/doc/MODDING.md

   are: "add" (add this entry, default option), "remove" (remove this entry) or "update" (update selected entry).
 * Tag `item` is used to set prices for selected item in that base.
-   - Attribute `index`: Item index from "items.dat" file.
+   * Attribute `index`: Item index from "items.dat" file.
 Required.
-   - Attribute `sellprice`: Price for which item is sell in that type of base.
+   * Attribute `sellprice`: Price for which item is sell in that type of base.
-     If you want make selected item buyable in that type of base, you must add this attribute.
+     If you want to make selected item buyable in that type of base, you must add this attribute.
-   - Attribute `buyprice`: Price for which item will be bought in that type of base.
-If you want item to have special price in selected type of base you must add this attribute.
+   * Attribute `buyprice`: Price for which item will be bought in that type of base.
+When you want item to have special price in selected type of base you must add this attribute.
 * Tag `recipe` is used to set which recipes are available to buy in that type of bases.
-   - Attribute `index`: Index of the recipe to buy, from file "recipes.dat".
+   * Attribute `index`: Index of the recipe to buy, from file "recipes.dat".
      Required.
 * Tag `description`: In game description of selected type of bases.
 Will be presented to the player during selection of starting base in main menu.